How CAs can stay ahead of the digital curve

 Technology and business are becoming more intrinsically integrated year on year with customer interactions going online, big data in the cloud and artificial intelligence systems writing company reports.

 Jonathan Tate, UK and EMEA Technology Consulting Leader at PwC, has said: "Everyone from marketing to operations to back office functions is desperate to embrace the digital revolution.

 "With competition only increasing, developing the right strategies to stay afloat is essential.
 Industry should be working to attract top talent, whilst also looking to re-skill their existing workforce.

 "The UK's skills shortage is fixable, but we need to take steps now to ensure our continued place at the cutting edge of innovation."

 In its research publication, 'Financial Services Technology 2020 and Beyond', PwC addressed the effect the digital revolution has had and will continue to have on the industry.

-Julien Courbe, PwC’s Global FS Technology Leader, said: “Financial services providers may feel that they have already seen this movie.
+Julien Courbe, PwC’s Global FS Advisory Leader, said: “Financial services providers may feel that they have already seen this movie.
 The priorities we list – like updating your IT operating model and slashing costs by simplifying legacy systems – have always been good things to do.